How Things Work

 Preventing Escapees:

 We found that the more we move puzzles around, coming to and from meetings, the more pieces we seem to have escaping from their boxes.
-The solution we all agreed upon is to use zip lock baggies.
-When you are ready to put the puzzle back in the box, put the pieces into a zip lock bag first, then in the box.
+The solution we all agreed upon is to use ziplock-style baggies.
+When you are ready to put the puzzle back in the box, put the pieces into a ziplock bag first, then in the box.
 The gallon size easily holds the pieces for most puzzles, and the investment of about a dime per puzzle significantly increases the life of a puzzle.
+Please don’t tape the box shut!

 Missing Pieces?
-Most people don’t like to work puzzles with missing pieces, and we already have soooo many puzzles to store, that we have decided to ask that if you work a puzzle and discover that it has missing pieces, to please do not bring it in for exchange.
-Thanks!
-We used to maintain an Orphanage for found pieces, but it had very limited success in re-uniting pieces with their puzzles, so we abandoned it.
+Most people don’t like to work puzzles with missing pieces, and we already have soooo many puzzles to store, that we have decided to ask that if you work a puzzle and discover that it has missing pieces please do not bring it in for exchange.

 We have developed a puzzle history sheet that we include in the box with each puzzle.
 As each person completes a given puzzle, they can date it, give the state of the puzzle (intact, missing pieces, etc.) and add any comments they want to share about that puzzle.
 It’s Puzzle Feedback, and is appreciated by many of us.